mattbdean/JRAW/README.md

 >JRAW requires language features that are only available in Java 8 and above.
 Please adjust your project accordingly.

 ##Features
- - Mini-framework that wraps Apache's HttpComponents
+ - Mini-framework that wraps Square's OkHttp
  - (Optional) request management to prevent sending over 30 requests per minute
  - Ability to iterate through posts on the front page or specific subreddits, with support for limits, sortings (hot, new, top, etc.) and time periods when using 'top' (day, week, all, etc.)
  - Captcha support